PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/6-references/1-webhook/README.md

 If you already receive webhooks using our [Legacy webhook](#legacy-webhook-system) and you are interested in switching to our new system, please get in touch with your solution engineer.

-You can access the catalog of our webhooks on this [link](https://www.svix.com/event-types/eu/org_2NupQWCc2oQGmgtYUgU7vEc3SoV/).
+You can access the catalog of our webhooks via this [link](https://www.svix.com/event-types/eu/org_2NupQWCc2oQGmgtYUgU7vEc3SoV/).

 ### Start receiving webhooks